PEPIDGE/Diet-Plan/README.md

 ## Dependencies

-The Diet Day App relies on 2 external libraries and dependencies to function properly.
+The Diet Plan App relies on 2 external libraries and dependencies to function properly.
 These include:

 - React
 - React Router v6

 ## Contact

-If you have any questions or feedback about the Diet Day App, please feel free to contact us at pepsitodege@gmmail.com.
+If you have any questions or feedback about the Diet Plan App, please feel free to contact us at pepsitodege@gmmail.com.